-ICOM After School is a program for school student musicians who demonstrate exceptional natural musical talent and potential to pursue a professional career in music.
+ICOM After School is a music education program to develop school student musicians who demonstrate exceptional natural musical talent and potential to pursue a professional career in music.

-The program offers 90-minute classes each week in vocal/instrumental skills, ensembles and musicianship.
+Students attend 90-minute classes each week in vocal/instrumental skills, ensembles (group performance) and general musicianship (ear training and music theory).
 The music curriculum requires time and commitment from students as the program aims to nurture the discipline required in the field of music in order to develop technical skills and foster artistic expressions.

-The program operates on Friday, Saturday and Sunday from February to October in 2019 and follows the government school calendar.
+The program operates on Monday to Friday from 3pm to 7pm and follows the government school calendar.

 Who Should Enroll

 The program is developed for school music students aged 13 to 17 years old.
-All applicants must demonstrate a high level of proficiency in music performance, general musicianship (hearing, musical memory) and aptitude for learning (commitment).
+Applicants must demonstrate the following skills and aptitude:

 International students must have a valid student visa to stay and study in Malaysia.
 Students cannot register for ICOM After School without proof of your student visa.
 If you are in Malaysia under another status, please check with ICOM After School Administration to ensure that your status is valid for program admissions.

-All applicants must sign in and fully complete an online application form.
+All applicants must complete an online application form.
 All information provided in the application form must be accurate and verified by at least ONE legal parent/guardian.

 Applicants requiring financial aid must furnish all required documentation for financial aid processing.